CSC305Project/CSC305-App/docs/METRICS.md

 Metric 3: Adoption
    - To track adoption a good technique for this is tracking the number of download we are getting compared to similar releases in the market space.

+Metric 4: Engagement
+   - Tracking the session length of each user is a good way to track how long users are using the app for per session.
+This can show us how engaged users are or if they are bored.
+Login frequency is a good way to track how many times users login per week.